 If you would like to study this degree at Kingston University but are not yet ready to join the first year of a BSc (Hons) course, you may want to consider studying this course with a foundation year.

-Graduates typically work in careers connected to the criminal justice system or other ‘people orientated' professions.
+Graduates typically work in careers connected to the criminal justice system or other ‘people orientated' professions, such as counsellors, teachers and probation officers.
 As well as subject-specific expertise, you'll graduate with skills in data analysis, communication, team working and project management.